 In the past, one of the downsides of video for social media was the cost and expertise involved in producing custom content.
 However, we now have technology that allows us to create our own videos in-house, with relatively little cost or effort.

 Of course, making a successful video is another level entirely.
 If you are planning to create your own videos for social media, here are a few things to keep in mind.

 Why videos are important in social media in 2022

 As our love of social media continues to grow, so does our love of video.
 In 2018, people spent four times more time watching Facebook Live compared to the year before, and 80% more time watching videos on Instagram.
 Videos have been comprehensively shown to have higher levels of engagement compared to other types of posts.
 Facebook has 1.3 billion users and reports that videos receive 135% more organic reach than other types of posts.

 More engagement, in turn, helps you to build your online community and form stronger relationships, which will eventually translate into more support for your business, revenue, and profits.
 One brand which has built a large Instagram following thanks largely to their highly engaging (and nail-biting) videos is GoPro.
-The camera brand’s Instagram account is packed with videos showing extreme sports and natural landscapes around the world.
+The camera brand’s Instagram account is packed with videos showing extreme sports, aerial videos, and natural landscapes around the world.

 How to create a Social Media video strategy